AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 >[!IMPORTANT]
 >
->The AI Assistant (Beta) is designed solely for requests related to Adobe Learning Manager and it's available only for administrator.
+>The Admin AI Assistant (Beta) is designed to source information exclusively from Adobe Learning Manager Experience League.
+It is available only for administrators and currently supports English only.

 ## Privacy, security, and governance

-The AI Assistant (Beta) is designed with a strong focus on privacy, security, and governance.
+The Admin AI Assistant (Beta) is designed with a strong focus on privacy, security, and governance.
 Here's what you can expect:

-* The AI Assistant (Beta) does not use any personal data, including for training purposes.
+* The Admin AI Assistant (Beta) does not use any personal data, including for training purposes.
 * It does not have access to consumer data.
-* The AI Assistant (Beta) does not access or share any Personally Identifiable Information (PII) and does not share data across different customers.
+* The Admin AI Assistant (Beta) does not access or share any Personally Identifiable Information (PII) and does not share data across different customers.
 * Any prompts provided by users (such as questions or queries) are not shared with other customers.

-## Enable AI Assistant (Beta)
+>[!IMPORTANT]
+>

-The AI Assistant (Beta) will be enabled by default on all new accounts.
-For existing accounts, please contact your CSM for assistance.
+>The Admin AI Assistant will be made available in phases.
+Customers will be notified two weeks in advance.
+For any assistance, please contact your Customer Success Manager (CSM).

+## Access Admin AI Assistant (Beta)

-Follow these steps to enable the AI Assistant (Beta):
+Follow these steps to access the Admin AI Assistant (Beta):

 1. Log in as an administrator.
-2. Select the chat icon to launch the AI Assistant (Beta).
+2. Select the chat icon to launch the Admin AI Assistant (Beta).

    ![](assets/alm-ai-assistant.png)
    _Select the chat icon_

    >[!NOTE]
    >
-   >When launching the AI Assistant (Beta) for the first time, you must provide your consent before using it.
+   >When launching the Admin AI Assistant (Beta) for the first time, you must provide your consent before using it.
 The consent dialog will only appear during this initial launch.
 For all subsequent launches, you will be taken directly to the AI Assistant to enter your prompts.

 3. Select **[!UICONTROL Get started]**.
-You're now ready to use the AI Assistant (Beta).
+You're now ready to use the Admin AI Assistant (Beta).

    ![](assets/get-started-ai.jpg)
    _Get started_
 4. Type your prompt and hit **[!UICONTROL Enter]**.
-The response appears in the AI Assistant (Beta).
+The response appears in the Admin AI Assistant (Beta).

    ![](assets/enter-a-prompt.png)
-  _Response in AI Assistant (Beta)_
+  _Response in Admin AI Assistant (Beta)_

+>[!NOTE]
+>
+>AI-generated responses may not always be accurate.
+Please double-check the information before using it.

 ## Example prompts

-The following are some example prompts that hosts can use to use the AI Assistant (Beta) effectively:
+The following are some example prompts that administrators can use to use the Admin AI Assistant (Beta) effectively:

 * **Assign a course to a user**
    * **Prompt**: "How do I assign a course to a user?"
-   * **Response**: The AI Assistant (Beta) will guide you through the steps to assign a course to a user, including navigating to the course section, selecting the desired users, and completing the assignment process.
+   * **Response**: The Admin AI Assistant (Beta) will guide you through the steps to assign a course to a user, including navigating to the course section, selecting the desired users, and completing the assignment process.

 * **Latest enrollment report**
    * **Prompt**: Show me the latest enrollment report.
-   * **Response**: The Adobe Learning Manager AI Assistant (Beta) will guide you through the steps to access the latest enrollment report, including navigating to the Reports section, selecting the enrollment report option, and applying the latest filters to view the most recent data.
+   * **Response**: The Adobe Learning Manager Admin AI Assistant (Beta) will guide you through the steps to access the latest enrollment report, including navigating to the Reports section, selecting the enrollment report option, and applying the latest filters to view the most recent data.

-* **Customize catalog view**
+* **Delete a user**
    * **Prompt**: "How can I delete a user?"
-   * **Response**: The Adobe Learning Manager AI Assistant (Beta) will guide you through the steps to delete a user, including navigating to the Users section, selecting the specific user profile, and using the delete option while ensuring all dependencies and assignments are appropriately managed.
+   * **Response**: The Adobe Learning Manager Admin AI Assistant (Beta) will guide you through the steps to delete a user, including navigating to the Users section, selecting the specific user profile, and using the delete option while ensuring all dependencies and assignments are appropriately managed.

-## Provide feedback on AI Assistant (Beta) responses
+## Provide feedback on Admin AI Assistant (Beta) responses

-Your feedback on the responses generated by the AI Assistant (Beta) helps improve its accuracy, relevance, and overall performance.
+Your feedback on the responses generated by the Admin AI Assistant (Beta) helps improve its accuracy, relevance, and overall performance.

 ### Like or dislike a response

 * Select **[!UICONTROL Thumbs Up]** if the response was helpful and accurate.
 * Select **[!UICONTROL Thumbs Down]** if the response was incorrect or unhelpful.

-### Report inaccurate responses
+### Report responses

 Follow these steps to report a response:

 1. Select **[!UICONTROL Report]** at the end of the response.

    ![](assets/report-response.png)
-   _Select Report in AI Assistant screen_
+   _Select Report in Admin AI Assistant screen_

 2. Select one or more reasons, add comments if needed, and them select **[!UICONTROL Submit]**.